Sacramento Engineering Schools

 - Materials science and engineering

-The 6 other engineering disciplines offered at the master's level include:
+The following engineering disciplines are offered at the master's level:

 - Civil and environmental